katyanaveka/ozon-masters-ml-dl-homeworks/README.md

 Homeworks, ML+DL

-Dome modules from scratch for basic models
+Some modules from scratch for knn and logistic regression.

-There are implementations of LinearLayer, Dropout layer, ReLU, LogSoftMax, CrossEntropy in fashion-mnist-classification.
+Implementations of LinearLayer, Dropout layer, ReLU, LogSoftMax, CrossEntropy in fashion-mnist-classification.